Volunteers in Mission

-Since 1979, the program has served the elderly, single parent families, and low-income families in a 1000 square-mile area coordinated by Mission at the Eastward.
+Since 1979, the program has served the elderly, disabled, single parent families, and low-income families in a 1000 square-mile area coordinated by Mission at the Eastward.
 The Mission was created in 1954 to help rural churches survive in this region of constant economic struggle.
 Flemington, in its 35-year journey with the Mission's housing rehabilitation program, has completed some 300 worksites.

 Our volunteers spend one full week in Maine hammering, sawing, painting, and sweating to build ramps, roofs, and sheds.
 They insulate, replace siding, windows and doors, close in porches, add railings, paint houses, and build steps, decks, and bathrooms.
 From 15 to 20 sites are completed in that one week every year.
 They also run a vacation Bible school for youngsters of the area, a week which those children look forward to every year and remember forever.

 The richness of the Spiritual benefits brought about by participation in VIM has been discussed for over three decades.
 They are born of passion, devotion, and fellowship; of adults bonding with teens and parents strengthening bonds with their own children.
 Taken together, they have brought new members to our church and held others here.
 They are the Good Work that helps to create "community," a community which reaches from Central Maine to Central New Jersey.

 For questions about VIM, contact the VIM Team or the church office.

 - 32 housing site workers each day for five days